-The chemical structure of an EO and its physiological activity are two elements strongly linked.
+The chemical structure of an Essential Oil and its physiological activity are two elements strongly linked.

-We can, however, regroup EO in 3 large families:
+We can, however, regroup Essential Oils in 3 large families:

 1- EO made for the most part of a predominant aromatic single component; these EO will have a very defined property.

 Ex: Wintergreen EO (Gaultheria fragrantissima) composed of 99% of methyl, provides its properties of being an anti-spasmodic and an anti-inflammatory.

 2- EO made of two predominant aromatic components.

 Ex: Eucalyptus globulus EO, composed de 1,8 cineol (> 58 %) and of Alpha pinene.

 3- EO made of three predominant aromatic components, whose properties will be more varied and more subtle.

 Chemotype is a chemical, biological and botanical classification that designates the most present molecule in an EO.
 Chemotype depends on such factors as: